yonailo/spectrum-brisca/README.md

 ```
 4. Launch the Brisca game pressing "S".
 The booting code will launch [this SNA file](spectranet/spectranet.tuxe.es/brisca.sna).

-5. The Brisca game will ask you to start the game in server mode (listening for clients connections) or in client mode (to play as in a two player's game).
+5. The program will ask you to start the game in server mode (listening for clients connections) or in client mode (to play as in a two player's game).

+6. In server mode, the program will listen at its local IP address and port 2000.

+7. In client mode, the program will let you specify the IP address of the server, the port is assumed to be 2000.

 You can run three instances of FUSE like this, one running as a server and the other 2 as clients.

 If the client(s) and server are located in different computers, please make sure that you can join the server IP address at port 2000.

->When running the three instances locally, the second client sometimes receives a SOCKET error, in this case running the client again with `RUN 9998` will fix it.

->The instance running the server will PRINT some debugging commands during the game, the most important one is the card's stock.
+>The instance running the server will PRINT some debugging commands during the game, like the card's stock, the number of played rounds and the variable `turn` which signals who plays first.

 # Special thanks